baharm1/ML_MFA/13C_scMFA/README.md

 #### Isotopologue balances

 Isotopologue balances are provided as a CSV file in `isotopologue_matrix` with a shape of the number of MIDs of balanced metabolites by the number of fluxes.
 This matrix includes coefficients of fluxes in isotopologue balance equations.
 If a metabolite is consumed in a reaction, the isotopologue coefficient is prefixed with a `neg_` string to denote the negative sign.
 In purine model, labeled substrates of de novo IMP synthesis are one ribose 5-phosphate, one glycine, and two MTHF.
 We estimated MTHF enrichment from serine and glycine enrichment data since MTHF enrichment was not available for our patients.
-We calculated multiplication of isotoplogues of substrates of de novo (denoted by DN in patient MID files) IMP synthesis in `patient_input_purine/MTHF_estimation/denovo_IMP_MID.xlsx`.
+We calculated multiplication of isotoplogues of substrates of _de novo_ (denoted by DN in patient MID files) IMP synthesis in `./MTHF_estimation/denovo_IMP_MID.xlsx`.
 Please refer to our manuscript for more details.